lucapasquale/botchini/README.md

 To run this bot, you'll need the following env_vars:

  - `PORT` : Port to run on.
 Defaults to 3010
  - `HOST` : The url your bot is running on, so ir can receive webhooks from Twitch.
-For local development, you can use [ngrok](https://ngrok.com/)
+For local development, you can use [ngrok http $PORT](https://ngrok.com/)
  - `POSTGRES_URL` : The url to connect to your postgres db
  - `DISCORD_TOKEN` : Token for your Discord Bot
  - `TWITCH_CLIENT_ID` : Client ID for your Twitch application